MarthinL/ssk/README.md

 SSK addresses a fundamental challenge in relational databases: representing subsets of data (e.g., many-to-many relationships) as stable, manipulable scalars.
 Traditionally, subsets lack unique identities, limiting advanced operations.
 By establishing a bijection between subsets and scalar values, SSK enables direct indexing, set operations, and semantic clarity without disrupting existing systems.

 This opens new possibilities for dynamic querying, complex analytics, and evolving data models across relational databases, bridging theory and practice for more powerful data interactions.
+Originally developed to address a real need, SSK demonstrates that the 'impossible'—stable scalar identities for subsets—has been achieved, inviting theory to catch up.

 ## Encoding Scheme